Who is this article for?

 - The user role name Legal Admin changed to All Org Legal Admin in version 6.5.0.
 Existing Legal Admin users will automatically be be switched to the new All Org Legal Admin role.
 If you use a custom LDAP user role script to automatically assign legal roles to Code42 users, update any instances of the old Legal Admin role name in your scripts.

 - After upgrading your authority server to version 6.5, immediately upgrade all storage servers to version 6.5.
 Storage servers that remain on an older version can cause a user's backup archive to be temporarily inaccessible.

 - Make sure you meet all Code42 hardware and software system requirements.
 Also review our Code42 server configuration recommendations and options to increase your Code42 server's workload handling capacity.

-Do not make any configuration changes to Code42 app settings in the administration console while upgrading your Code42 server.
+Do not make any configuration changes to Code42 app settings in the Code42 console while upgrading your Code42 server.
 As a best practice, wait 24 hours after pushing any configuration changes to Code42 apps before you upgrade the Code42 server, and wait 24 hours after the server upgrade completes before changing any settings.
 Contact our Customer Champions for support if you have any questions.

 Upgrades from version 5.4.3 and older

 - Version 6.0.0 introduces different subscription options, called product plans.
 As a result, it's important to ensure your authority server is able to connect to the Code42 licensing server.
-The administration console displays alerts on both the Alerts and Licensing pages if there is no connection.
+The Code42 console displays alerts on both the Alerts and Licensing pages if there is no connection.
 See Unable to contact Code42 licensing server for steps to troubleshoot problems with the connection.